Ivane212/Walk-With-Tyson/README.md

 ## Colour Scheme

-There are ten colours used throughout the Project.
+There are ten colours used throughout the project.
 Green is used as the predominant colour as the website is about nature and walks.

 ![colour scheme](readme-images/colour_scheme1.png)
 ![colour scheme](readme-images/colour_scheme2.png)